diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 One of the nice properties of InputSampler and TotalOrderPartitioner is that you are free to choose the number of partitions—that is, the number of reducers.
 However, TotalOrderPartitioner will work only if the partition boundaries are distinct.
 One problem with choosing a high number is that you may get collisions if you have a small key space.

 #### Secondary Sort
-The MapReduce framework sorts the records by key before they reach the reducers.
-For any particular key, however, the values are not sorted.
-The order in which the values appear is not even stable from one run to the next.
+The MapReduce framework sorts the records by key before they reach the reducers. `For any particular key, however, the values are not sorted.
+The order in which the values appear is not even stable from one run to the next`.
-However, it is possible to impose an order on the values by sorting and grouping the keys in a particular way.
+However, it is possible to `impose an order on the VALUES` by sorting and grouping the keys in a particular way.

 To summarize, there is a recipe here to get the effect of sorting by value:
 * Make the key a composite of the natural key and the natural value.
 * The sort comparator should order by the composite key (i.e., the natural key and natural value).
-(PS: the same sort comparator is for both map output and reduce sort phrase)
+(PS: the same sort comparator is for both map sort and reduce sort phrase)
 * The partitioner and grouping comparator for the composite key should consider only the natural key for partitioning and grouping.
-PS: grouping comparator should work after reduce sort comparator and generate list(V2) for reducer, it always retrieve the first key.
+PS: grouping comparator should work after sort comparator and generate list(V2) for the reducer, it always retrieve the first key.
 ```scala
 map: (K1, V1) → list(K2, V2)
 combiner: (K2, list(V2)) → list(K2, V2)